 As the Thanksgiving holiday approaches, you are probably considering what to make for the big meal.
-So, I wanted to once again share one of my favorite heart-healthy Thanksgiving recipes.
+So, I wanted to once again share one of my favorite heart-healthy Thanksgiving recipes for cranberry slaw.

-Many people serve cranberry sauce to their Thanksgiving table, which is loaded with sugar.
-One of the favorite traditions in the Sinatra house is to make Cranberry Slaw instead.
-Not only does it give you cranberries, but heart-healthy olive oil, fiber-rich cabbage, and more.
+Many people serve cranberry sauce to their Thanksgiving table, which is loaded with sugar which can lead to inflammation.
+So, instead, at our Thanksgiving table we make heart-healthy cranberry slaw.
+Not only does it give you the health benefits of cranberries, it contains heart-healthy olive oil, fiber-rich cabbage, and more.

 ½ head green cabbage (about 2 cups), shredded